Heart valve disease

 • being born with a faulty heart valve (congenital heart valve defect)

-• infections, such as endocarditis (an infection of the lining of your heart valve)
+• infections such as endocarditis (an infection of the lining of your heart)

-• damage or injury to your heart, such as from a heart attack
+• damage or injury to your heart (for example, from a heart attack)

 Symptoms of heart valve disease